top of page

 Eligibility: Open to high school juniors and seniors who are Virginia residents, United States citizens, and have a minimum GPA of 2.7

-Location: Online course from December to April followed by an in-person summer residency at NASA Langley Research Center
+Location: Online course from December to April, followed by a summer residency at NASA Langley Research Center

 Cost: None